 The Sophomore Nursing Living Cluster is housed on the second floor of Xavier Hall Tower.

 The community will provide sophomore nursing students with the opportunity to connect with students who have similar interest and goals and develop a community of support which may include forming study groups and carpools to class.
 Members of this community will engage in in-hall programming that supports your experience as a nursing student.
 The floor will have a Resident Assistant who can relate to the experience of a nursing student who can act as a support system within the program.

-- You'll have the opportunity to connect with students who have similar interests and goals and develop a community of support which may include forming study groups and carpools to class.
+- Participants will have the opportunity to connect with students who have similar interests and goals and develop a community of support which may include forming study groups and carpools to class.

-- You'll have the opportunity to engage in in-hall programming that supports your experience as a nursing student.
+- Engagement in in-hall programming that supports your experience as a nursing student.

-- You'll live on a floor with a Resident Assistant who can relate to the experience of a nursing student who can act as a support system within the program.
+- Live on a floor with a Resident Assistant who can relate to the experience of a nursing student who can act as a support system within the program.

 - HRL Housing Application: Applicants must submit a housing deposit of $325 and an HRL Housing Application by the deadline.
 Applicants must also complete the Living Learning Communities Application and answer all the questions by the application deadline.